- Leftover leaves from 400g Brussels sprouts

 3. Put a large frying pan on a medium-high heat.
 Add a drizzle of oil to the pan and when it's hot, add teaspoons of the Brussels mix to the pan to make small fritters.
 Fry for 2-3 mins till brown and crisp underneath, then flip the bhajis over.
 Fry for a further 2-3 mins.
 Transfer the crisp bhajis to a plate lines with kitchen paper and then repeat, adding more oil to the pan, till you have used up all the batter.

-4. Arrange the batter on a sevring plate and sprinkle with a little extra desiccated coconut and chilli powder.
+4. Arrange the bhajis on a serving plate and sprinkle with a little extra desiccated coconut and chilli powder.
 They are delicious served warm by themselves, or serve with a bowl of mango chutney or yogurt mixed with grated cucumber, mint and ground cumin, for dipping.

 5. Tip: If you don't have any leftover leaves, you can make these with actual Brussels sprouts.
 Simply trim and shred 200g Brussels sprouts, then follow the recipe.